huths0lo/Cisco-CUBE-Block-Numbers/README.md

 3. Determine the highest rule # in the list
 4. Increment $rulenumber by 1
 5. Input from user (with validation to be sure it's a phone number entered).
-6. Send commands back to router  [ voice translation-rule 300, rule 3 reject /2345551234/ ]
+6. Send commands back to routers using cube.txt list

 ## Things to Look For
 I pull the initial configuration from a ```$GOLDENROUTER``` that serves as our master for the configuration.